ml-explore/mlx-swift-examples/Libraries/MLXLMCommon/Documentation.docc/porting.md

     }
 ```

 You have an array `layers` that matches the same property in Python.
-When calling the Module you simply iterate the `layers` property,
-chaining the calls together.
+When calling the Module, you simply iterate through the `layers` property, chaining the calls together.

 ### Model Class

 Finally we reach the top level of of the model.
-In Python there is
-typically a class named `Model` -- this is the public entrypoint into
-the model.
-There is typically very little code in this module,
-though it may prepare the inputs and outputs.
+In Python there is typically a class named `Model`.
+This is the public entry point into the model.
+There is typically very little code in this module, though it may prepare the inputs and outputs.

-There is also usually a class named e.g. `GemmaModel`
-which is the implementation of the model itself:
+There is also usually a class named e.g. `GemmaModel`, which is the implementation of the model itself:

 ```python
 class GemmaModel(nn.Module):